 Weight loss: Ready to change your habits?

 Are you motivated to lose weight?
 Is your goal realistic?
-Answer these questions and more to make sure you're ready to start a weight-loss program — and what steps to take if you aren't quite there.By Mayo Clinic Staff
+Answer these questions to see if you're ready to start a weight-loss plan.
+Learn what steps to take if you aren't quite there.By Mayo Clinic Staff

 Your weight-loss success depends in large part on your readiness to take on the challenge.
 If you jump in before you're ready, your weight-loss plan might buckle under the first challenge.